Child Custody And Child Support Solutions

 Start Building Your Knowledge Today

 As a family law attorney, I understand that you may feel confused by legal terms and processes.
 It is important for you to know that you are not alone; all non-lawyers feel overwhelmed by the thought of legal proceedings.
 I can answer your questions about paternity and spousal support as well.
-If you would like to learn how I can simplify the process and explain child custody and support in a way that makes it easy to understand, you can take advantage of my offer for a free initial consultation.
-Call my St. Paul law office at 651-447-6478 or email me to schedule your appointment.
+Learn how I can simplify the process and explain child custody and support in a way that makes it easy to understand.
+Call my Oakdale law office at 651-447-6478 or email me to schedule your appointment.